nathan-b16/nathan-b16/README.md

 ## Hi there 👋

-I am a software engineering student at the beginning of my career, passionate about building strong backend systems and solving complex logic problems.
+I am a software developer, passionate about building strong backend systems and solving complex logic problems.
 I'm currently looking for my first role in where I can contribute and grow.